Second Boer War

-The Boer guerrilla campaign proved difficult for the British to defeat, due in part to British unfamiliarity with guerrilla tactics and extensive support for the guerrillas among the civilian population in the Boer Republics.
-In response to continued failures to defeat the Boer guerillas, British high command ordered several scorched earth policies to be implemented as part of a large scale and multi-pronged counterinsurgency campaign; a complex network of nets, blockhouses, strongpoints and barbed wire fences was constructed, virtually partitioning the occupied republics.
-British troops committed several war crimes and were ordered to destroy farms and slaughter livestock to deny them to Boer guerillas.
-Over a hundred thousand Boer civilians (mostly women and children) were forcibly relocated into concentration camps, where 26,000 died of various causes, mostly starvation and disease.
-Black Africans in the same areas were also interned in concentration camps as well to prevent them from supplying the Boers; 20,000 died in the camps as well, largely due to the same causes as in the case of their Boer counterparts.

-In addition to these scorched earth policies, British mounted infantry units were deployed to track down and engage individual Boer guerilla units; by this stage of the war, all battles being fought were small-scale skirmishes.
-Few combatants on either side were killed in action, with most casualties coming via disease.
-Lord Kitchener began to offer generous terms of surrender to remaining Boer leaders in an effort to bring an end to the conflict.
-Eager to ensure their fellow Boers were released from the concentration camps, the majority of Boer commanders accepted the British terms in the Treaty of Vereeniging, formally surrendering in May 1902.
-The former republics were transformed into the British colonies of the Transvaal and Orange River, and in 1910 were merged with the Natal and Cape Colonies to form the Union of South Africa, a self-governing dominion within the British Empire.
+The campaign proved difficult for the British to defeat, due to unfamiliarity with guerrilla tactics and support among civilians.
+British high command ordered scorched earth policies as part of a counterinsurgency campaign.
+Over 100,000 Boer civilians were forcibly relocated into concentration camps, where 26,000 died, by starvation and disease.
+Black Africans were interned to prevent them from supplying the Boers; 20,000 died.
+British mounted infantry were deployed to track down guerrillas, and few combatants were killed in action, most dying from disease.
+Kitchener offered terms to remaining Boer leaders to end the conflict.
+Eager to ensure Boers were released from the camps, most Boer commanders accepted the terms in the Treaty of Vereeniging, surrendering in May 1902.
+The former republics were transformed into the British colonies of the Transvaal and Orange River, and in 1910 were merged with the Natal and Cape Colonies to form the Union of South Africa, a self-governing colony within the British Empire.

-British expeditionary efforts were aided significantly by colonial forces from the Cape Colony, the Natal, Rhodesia, as well as large numbers of volunteers from the British Empire worldwide, particularly Australia, Canada, India and New Zealand.
-Later in the war, Black African recruits contributed increasingly to the British war effort.
-International public opinion was generally sympathetic to the Boers and hostile to the British.
-Even within the United Kingdom, there existed significant opposition to the war.
-As a result, the Boer cause attracted thousands of volunteers from neutral countries all over the world, including the German Empire, United States, Russia and even some parts of the British Empire such as Australia and Ireland.
-Many consider the Boer War as marking the beginning of the questioning of the British Empire's veneer of impenetrable global dominance; this is due to the war's surprisingly long duration and the unforeseen, discouraging losses suffered by the British fighting the "cobbled-together army" of Boers.
+British expeditionary efforts were aided significantly by colonial forces from the Cape Colony, the Natal, Rhodesia, and many volunteers from the British Empire.
+Black African recruits contributed increasingly to the British effort.
+International public opinion was sympathetic to the Boers and hostile to the British.
+Even within the UK, there existed significant opposition to the war.
+As a result, the Boer cause attracted volunteers from neutral countries, including the German Empire, US, Russia and parts of the British Empire such as Australia and Ireland.
+Some consider the war the beginning of questioning the British Empire's global dominance, due to the war's surprising duration and unforeseen losses suffered by the British.
+A trial for British war crimes, including the killings of civilians and prisoners, was opened in January 1902.
+The war had a lasting effect on the region and on British domestic politics.